JoshuaKoh/async-werewolf/roles.md

 ## Crystal Ball

 The possessor of a Crystal Ball may use it at night (including night 0) to pick 3 other players.
-If any of those players have a race other than human, the ball reveals "non-human".
+If any of those players have a species other than human, the ball reveals "non-human".
 If all are human, the ball reveals "human".
 The ball cannot be traded, and once used crumbles to dust.
 If the ball is used after the 2nd night, it only target two players, rather than three.

 ## Wolfsbane

 The possessor of Wolfsbane will be magically spared from death by wolf attacks, once.
-A wolf attack is an attack by a player with the race of Werewolf.
+A wolf attack is an attack by a player with the species of Werewolf.
 It does not protect against the lunatic, for example.
 The Moderator will inform the Wolfsbane owner of their special status at the start of the game.